Sauberr/bookings_project_v1/README.md

    pip install --upgrade pip
    pip install -r requirements.txt
    ```

-# Hotel booking
-This is a repository for a Python backend development course with a focus on learning FastAPI and working with SQLAlchemy, Celery, Redis, Docker, and many other libraries and technologies.

-This is a repository for the "With support" and "Personal" tariffs, which assumes the presence of my solutions to practical problems and with comments on the code.

 ## Run application
 The uvicorn web server is used to run FastAPI.
 The command to run looks like this: